 There have been 2 changes to the JCVI advice for adult flu vaccines for 26/27.
 Firstly, in those aged 65 years and older, IIVc should be considered equivalent to allV, llV-HD, and IIVr.
 And secondly, in those aged 50 years to 59 years in clinical risk groups, IIV-HD can be used off-label (60+ licence).

 NEW legal mechanisms!
-Goodbye to National Protocols and hello to the VGD!
+Goodbye to National Protocols and hello to the VGD! (and also the PGD has landed).

 • LAIV is different from other flu vaccines – it is a live attenuated nasal vaccine and must not be injected